-- 4.3.1 The Board of Governors has overall responsibility for ensuring that the University's safeguarding policies and procedures comply with the law and all relevant national guidance, and are effective. - 4.3.2 The University Executive Group (UEG), through a Safeguarding Board, oversees the implementation of safeguarding policies and procedures, and any adjustments that are required arising from changes to the law and / or national guidance.
-The UEG member with strategic responsibility for safeguarding is the Deputy Vice-Chancellor (Academic); with the exception of the Prevent duty, strategic responsibility for which lies with the University Secretary. - 4.3.4 The Safeguarding Board is made up of staff from across the University and its specific responsibilities are: - To co-ordinate University activities associated with safeguarding, with particular focus on responses to safeguarding concerns; training and education for staff and students; monitoring and reporting of safeguarding activity; and safe recruitment practices. - To improve stakeholder awareness of safeguarding and compliance with safeguarding requirements, including in respect of University policy and process. - To review safeguarding cases relating to students studying on University courses, including apprentices and students studying at partner institutions, and to reflect on learning taken from those cases. - To identify aspects of safeguarding practice and activity which require improvement, or which represent risks to student safety, and to support key stakeholders to resource and deliver improvement. - To identify good practice within the University, the Higher Education sector and elsewhere to inform positive change at the University. - To produce quarterly and ad hoc reports for consideration by the University Executive Group and the Board of Governors, and other stakeholders as appropriate. - To analyse data related to safeguarding, including anonymised case studies, and to identify and manage themes identified from the data. - To arrange for an annual audit of safeguarding cases.
-The annual audit will take into account the quarterly reports produced for the University Executive Group and Board of Governors (see 2.6 and 3.2) and will consider additional cases for the purposes of quality enhancement and learning.
+- 4.3.1 The Board of Governors has overall responsibility for ensuring that the University's safeguarding policies and procedures comply with the law and all relevant national guidance, and are effective. - 4.3.2 The University Executive Team (UET), through a Safeguarding Board, oversees the implementation of safeguarding policies and procedures, and any adjustments that are required arising from changes to the law and / or national guidance.
+The UET member with strategic responsibility for safeguarding is the Pro-Vice-Chancellor Education; with the exception of the Prevent duty, strategic responsibility for which lies with the University Secretary. - 4.3.4 The Safeguarding Board is made up of staff from across the University and its specific responsibilities are: - To co-ordinate University activities associated with safeguarding, with particular focus on responses to safeguarding concerns; training and education for staff and students; monitoring and reporting of safeguarding activity; and safe recruitment practices. - To improve stakeholder awareness of safeguarding and compliance with safeguarding requirements, including in respect of University policy and process. - To review safeguarding cases relating to students studying on University courses, including apprentices and students studying at partner institutions, and to reflect on learning taken from those cases. - To identify aspects of safeguarding practice and activity which require improvement, or which represent risks to student safety, and to support key stakeholders to resource and deliver improvement. - To identify good practice within the University, the Higher Education sector and elsewhere to inform positive change at the University. - To produce twice-yearly and ad hoc reports for consideration by UET and the Board of Governors, and other stakeholders as appropriate. - To analyse data related to safeguarding, including anonymised case studies, and to identify and manage themes identified from the data. - To arrange for regular audit of safeguarding cases.
+The regular audit will inform the reports produced for the UET and Board of Governors and will consider additional cases for the purposes of quality enhancement and learning. - To develop an institutional action plan with actions to embed a culture of safeguarding across the institution and to deliver safeguarding as part of a wider positive student experience.

-- To develop an institutional action plan with actions to embed a culture of safeguarding across the institution and to deliver safeguarding as part of a wider positive student experience. - To communicate the work of the Student Safeguarding Board to stakeholders across the University. - To support and develop institutional understanding of safeguarding issues at a local, regional, and national level; and to ensure such issues are taken into account in planning and taking University actions in respect of safeguarding. - 4.3.5 The Safeguarding Board is chaired by the Assistant Director Student and Academic Services Head of Student Services, who has strategic responsibility for delivering the work of the Board and ensuring the Board's activities are reported to UEG and the Board of Governors.
-The Safeguarding Board also includes representation from an external member of the Board of Governors. - 4.3.6 The Safeguarding Board provides UEG with a quarterly report on safeguarding at the University.
-Upon approval by UEG, the report is presented to the Audit Committee of the Board of Governors; and from there is shared with the full Board of Governors.
-The Board of Governors receives a safeguarding report on a quarterly basis. - 4.3.7 Members of UEG and the Board of Governors also receive regular an annual presentation on safeguarding at the University, including guidance on the University's safeguarding process; analysis of year-on-year trends and patterns; and positioning of University activity within the regional and national context.
+- To communicate the work of the Safeguarding Board to stakeholders across the University. - To support and develop institutional understanding of safeguarding issues at a local, regional, and national level; and to ensure such issues are taken into account in planning and taking University actions in respect of safeguarding. - 4.3.5 The Safeguarding Board is chaired by the Assistant Director Student Services, who has strategic responsibility for delivering the work of the Board and ensuring the Board's activities are reported to UET and the Board of Governors.
+The Safeguarding Board also includes representation from an external member of the Board of Governors. - 4.3.6 The Safeguarding Board provides UET with a twice-yearly report on safeguarding at the University.
+Upon approval by UET, the report is presented to the Audit Committee of the Board of Governors; and from there is shared with the full Board of Governors.
+The Board of Governors receives a safeguarding report on a twice-yearly basis. - 4.3.7 Members of UET and the Board of Governors also receive safeguarding training upon induction and regularly thereafter.